- Some users reported that their keyboard becomes unresponsive in Google Chrome, which can be very annoying.

 - When Task Manager opens, right-click the first item on the list and choose Disable.
 Repeat this step for all startup items.

-- After you disable all startup applications, close Task Manager and go back to System Configuration window.
-Now click Apply and OK to save changes.
+- After you disable all startup applications, close Task Manager and go back to the System Configuration window; now click Apply and OK to save changes.
 Restart your PC.

 When your PC restarts, check if the problem is still there.
 If the issue doesn’t appear, try enabling applications and services in groups.
-Keep in mind that you’ll need to restart your PC in order to apply changes.
+Remember that you’ll need to restart your PC to apply changes.

-Once you find the application that is causing this problem, you need to keep it disabled or remove it from your PC.
+Once you find the application causing this problem, you need to keep it disabled or remove it from your PC.

-Not being able to use your keyboard in Google Chrome can be a major problem, but we hope that our solutions helped you solve this issue.
+Not being able to use your keyboard in Google Chrome can be a significant problem, but we hope our solutions have helped you solve this issue.